-The Student Missions Committee is a volunteer based student organization who share a passion for missions and reaching the lost.
-The SMC exists to promote missions on campus and help the student body to be engaged in reaching our local community and the world.
+Haystack: Haystack is a volunteer based student organization consisting of those who share a passion for missions and reaching the lost.
+Haystack exists to promote missions on campus and help the student body to be engaged in reaching our local community and the world.

-The Veterans Association promotes, supports, and serves the diverse needs of veterans that includes students, staff, and faculty.
+Veterans Association: The Veterans Association promotes, supports, and serves the diverse needs of veterans that includes students, staff, and faculty.

-ChocBoard is the Calvary Student Chapter of The Missouri State Teachers Association.
-The purposes of ChocBoard are to promote professional development, develop leadership skills, and to inform about the field of education.
+Choc-Board: Choc-Board is the Calvary Student Chapter of The Missouri State Teachers Association.
+The purposes of Choc-Board are to promote professional development, develop leadership skills, and to inform about the field of education.